At least Colin Baker continues to impress in one TV show…

-Malcolm Clarke’s contribution continues to baffle Sue.
+Unfortunately, Malcolm Clarke’s contribution to the programme still manages to baffle Sue.

 Sue: They deserve everything they get.
-That’s bad planning.

 Sue: Yay!
 Let’s all root for the suicide bomber!

 Sue: Shouldn’t it be more organic inside?
 This makes them look like robots, and even I know the Cybermen aren’t robots.
-The Doctor should have opened up the back of the head instead.
+The Doctor should have opened up the back of its head instead.
 That was silly.

 The Cybermen interrogate Flast.

-The Cryons battle the Cybermen.
+The Cryons engage the Cybermen.

 Sue feels sorry for Lytton, but the Doctor can’t save him and all hell breaks loose in Cyber Control.

 Sue: This isn’t Doctor Who.
 This is a Sam Peckinpah movie!